JaneliaSciComp/SongExplorer/README.md

 try "http://localhost:5006/gui".

-On the left you'll see three empty panels (two large squares side by side and one wide rectangle underneath) in which the sound recordings are displayed and annotated.
+On the left you'll see three empty panels (two large squares side by side and three wide rectangles underneath) in which the sound recordings are displayed and annotated.
 In the middle are buttons and text boxes used to train the classifier and make predictions with it, as well as a file browser and a large editable text box with "configuration.pysh".
 On the right is this instruction